git/git.github.io/rev_news/drafts/edition-19.md

 `git submodule` could be used to track that but people generally have a bad experience with `git submodule`.
 It's also possible to manage patches outside Git.
-There are tools like for example quilt that can be used for this purpose, but then you loose the power of working with Git.
+There are tools like for example quilt that can be used for this purpose, but then you lose the power of working with Git.

 Another possibility is to use branches with version names like